 It's easy to relax in Wengen

 Like many popular villages, Wengen is pretty touristy, but we feel it's in a good way: all facilities like hotels, the basic shops and transportation systems are there, so it's easy to experience the Jungfrau region without hassle.
-At the same time, there's no traffic, large shopping centers or fast food places.
+At the same time, there are no cars, large shopping centers or fast food places.

 Wengen in winter